Guide To Use The Elementor for WordPress

 Like any other plugin, some add-ons aid your work within the Elementor interface.
 These are third-party add-ons that you can install separately after setting up the Elementor plugin.

-There are a few add-ons at your disposal, which I can recommend.
+There are a few add-ons at your disposal.
 They are:

 • Powerpack for Elementor, which comes with over 40 widgets.